Learning Contracts and Internships

 In many cases, internship jobs are not completely defined before they begin or may change based on business needs.
 There is, therefore, a required checkpoint two weeks after the beginning of the internship to clarify or confirm the work that the student is doing.
-The supervisor (not the student) is to send an email to the Director of Undergraduate Studies with this information.
+The supervisor (not the student) is to send an email to the instructor of record with this information.

-Any changes to the supervisor or work assignment are to be forwarded to the Director of Undergraduate Studies promptly.
+Any changes to the supervisor or work assignment are to be forwarded to the instructor of record promptly.
 If the work assignment changes within the first two weeks of the internship, the 2-week report can be sent early or the notification can wait.
 This is the responsibility of the student; failure to do so can invalidate the learning contract and jeopardize course credit.

 Completion of the course requires two items: a statement from the supervisor that the student, in fact, worked the planned hours and completed the work satisfactorily and a 1-2 page reflection paper by the student describing what they learned from the experience.
 The reflection paper can cover technical material, work environment, or processes; it is the summary of what knowledge you gained through the experience.